Vivien Leigh: 1939: Gone with the Wind

 Hollywood was in the midst of a widely publicised search to find an actress to portray Scarlett O'Hara in David O. Selznick's production of Gone with the Wind (1939).
 At the time, Myron Selznick—David's brother and Leigh's American theatrical agent—was the London representative of the Myron Selznick Agency.
-In February 1938, Leigh made a request to Myron Selznick that she be considered to play the part of Scarlett O'Hara.
+In February 1938, Leigh asked Myron that she be considered to play the part of Scarlett O'Hara.

 David O. Selznick watched her performances that month in Fire Over England and A Yank at Oxford and thought that she was excellent but in no way a possible Scarlett because she was "too British".
 Leigh travelled to Los Angeles, however, to be with Olivier and to try to convince David Selznick that she was the right person for the part.
 Myron Selznick also represented Olivier and when he met Leigh, he felt that she possessed the qualities that his brother was searching for.
 According to legend, Myron Selznick took Leigh and Olivier to the set where the burning of the Atlanta Depot scene was being filmed and stage-managed an encounter, where he introduced Leigh, derisively addressing his younger brother, "Hey, genius, meet your Scarlett O'Hara."
 The following day, Leigh read a scene for Selznick, who organized a screen test with director George Cukor and wrote to his wife, "She's the Scarlett dark horse and looks damn good.
 Not for anyone's ear but your own: it's narrowed down to Paulette Goddard, Jean Arthur, Joan Bennett and Vivien Leigh".
 The director, George Cukor, concurred and praised Leigh's "incredible wildness".
 She secured the role of Scarlett soon after.